 Latest News | About UsPassionate about improving the healthcare landscape

 Happy Birthday Maternity Direct!
-Innovative Telemedicine App Turns 2
+Innovative Telehealth App Turns 2

 In the two years since its launch, Maternity Direct has enabled 11,000 women at Mid and South Essex NHS Foundation Trust to conduct more than 28,000 secure one-to-one chats with NHS midwives and provided almost 20,000 guests access to relevant news and guidance on its midwife-curated Health Information newsfeed.